Murder of Ellie Gould

 Ellie Gould (6 February 2002 – 3 May 2019) was a 17-year-old English sixth form student from Calne, Wiltshire, who was stabbed to death on 3 May 2019 by Thomas Griffiths, a fellow student at her school, who was also 17 at the time.
 Griffiths stabbed Gould after she ended their relationship of three months.
-Griffiths was subsequently charged with Gould's murder, and pleaded guilty at Bristol Crown Court, where he was sentenced in November 2019 to life imprisonment with a minimum term of twelve-and-a-half years in custody before becoming eligible for parole.
-Because he was under 21 at the time of sentencing the law prevented him from receiving a whole life tariff.
+Griffiths was subsequently charged with Gould's murder and pleaded guilty at Bristol Crown Court, where he was sentenced in November 2019 to life imprisonment with a minimum term of twelve-and-a-half years in custody before becoming eligible for parole.
+Because he was under 21 at the time of sentencing, the law prevented him from receiving a whole life order.

 A campaign launched by Gould's friends to have self-defence lessons taught in schools was debated in Parliament, and an education minister agreed to issue guidelines for schools wishing to hold self-defence classes.
 Gould's mother, Carole, subsequently campaigned to have the law changed to enable young offenders to be treated more like adults when convicted of serious crimes, such as murder.
 Her campaign for "Ellie's Law" led to the presentation of the Police, Crime, Sentencing and Courts Bill by Robert Buckland, the Secretary of State for Justice, to the House of Commons on 9 March 2021.
+Carole Gould was also appointed an OBE in the 2025 New Year Honours for her work co-founding the support group Killed Women.

 Biography

-Born on 6 February 2002, Ellie Gould was the daughter of Matthew and Carole Gould, and lived with her family in Calne, Wiltshire.
-At the time of her death she was a Year Twelve Sixth Form student at Hardenhuish School in Chippenham, and was studying for her A Levels.
-A keen horse rider, she participated in local equestrian events, as well as competing in cross country.
+Born on 6 February 2002, Eleanor “Ellie” Gould was the daughter of Matthew and Carole Gould, and lived with her family in Calne, Wiltshire.
+At the time of her death, she was a Year Twelve Sixth Form student at Hardenhuish School in Chippenham and was studying for her A Levels.
+A keen horse rider, she was a member of her school's equestrian team, and participated in local equestrian events.
+She also competed in cross country.
 She had ambitions to join the mounted police and study psychology at university.

-Gould celebrated her 17th birthday in early 2019.
-In January of that year, she began dating Thomas Griffiths, a fellow A Level student at her school, whom she had known since they were in Year Seven.
+In January 2019, shortly before turning 17, Gould began dating fellow A Level student Thomas Griffiths whom she had known since they were in Year Seven.
 Griffiths was her first boyfriend.
 Gould's mother has commented that her husband "wasn't overly keen" on Griffiths "because he didn't say much", but she assumed this aspect of his character was just down to his age.
 As Gould's exams approached, she wanted to focus on her studies, and felt the relationship was not right for her, so ended it in early May.
-Gould said that she felt suffocated by Griffiths's attention, and on the night before her murder, told friends he had not taken the split well.
+Gould said that she felt suffocated by Griffiths' attention, and on the night before her murder, told friends he had not taken the split well.